 Most movies that do just-okay at the box office fade slowly into the ether.
-They might get lucky to get some play on cable and maybe become one of those movies we all occasionally think about and say "Oh yeah, I remember liking that movie," before going back to thinking about other things.
+They might get lucky to get some play on cable and maybe become one of those movies we all occasionally think about and say “Oh yeah, I remember liking that movie,” before going back to thinking about other things.
 Rare, though, and special are the movies that find not just new life on cable and video but an annual place in the viewing of countless people.
+Hocus Pocus is one of these movies, and after humble box office in 1993, has become one of the staples of Halloween for a whole generation.

 We spoke to the film’s director, Kenny Ortega, and one of its (many, it turns out) screenwriters, Mick Garris, about how this movie came together, why it’s become as beloved as it has, and the future of Hocus Pocus and the movies.